The Real Threat to Your Startup

 Most founders think their problem is building.
 It's not.
 The problem is deciding what not to build.

 The startups that struggle aren't the ones who can't code.
 They're the ones who can't stop coding.
-They keep adding features the way some people keep adding adjectives—compulsively, defensively, as if more might somehow equal better.
+They keep adding features the way some people keep adding adjectives, compulsively, defensively, as if more might somehow equal better.

 Here's something most founders don't understand early enough: features aren't free even after you build them.
 They cost you once to build, again to test, and then forever to maintain.
 That button you added at 2 AM because it seemed clever?
 You're going to be debugging its interactions with other features for years.
 Technical debt is just another name for the accumulating weight of decisions you made before you understood the problem.

 The real test for whether a feature belongs in v1 is simple: would the first ten users refuse to use your product without it?
-Not your target market—your actual first users.
+Not your target market, your actual first users.
 The ones you could call by name.
 If you're not sure who those people are, you have a bigger problem than scope creep.

 There's a version of this that's even more extreme: instead of building the smallest thing that works, build nothing at all.
 Test whether people want your product with a landing page.
 Run some ads.
 See if anyone cares.
 You can learn more from $100 in ads than from three months of coding.

 The temptation to build more comes from fear.
 Fear that your product isn't impressive enough, that competitors will beat you, that users won't take you seriously.
-But early adopters don't expect polish.
+But in most markets, early adopters don't expect polish.
 They expect something that solves their problem.
 If your product does that, they'll forgive almost anything else.
 And if it doesn't, no amount of additional features will save you.

 The best thing about launching early is that it ends the debate.
 You stop arguing about what users might want and start learning what they actually want.
 That conversation doesn't begin until you ship.
-Every day you spend adding features is another day you spend talking to yourself.